The 2025 CMO Must Be a Data Scientist — With Empathy

 Being a data scientist without empathy results in shallow personalization and tone-deaf campaigns.

 The most effective campaigns still arise from insight, not dashboards.
-The role of empathy in marketing hasn’t disappeared — it’s simply been buried under APIs and dashboards.
+The role of empathy in brand marketing hasn’t disappeared — it’s simply been buried under APIs and dashboards.

 And yet, how many CMOs can connect first-party data with genuine emotional understanding?